 Hi loves, last time we spoke on the Bengali Bride series, I talked to you about our first meeting.
 A few months after that we had the official engagement witnessed by our families and friends, which is also known as the ‘Cinipaan’.
 Cinipaan means sugar (cini) and paan leaf (paan) which is a leaf that Bengali’s chew on.
 Why they call the engagement that, I have no idea, I need to ask my Mum when I remember.
 If I tried to cover the engagement party/cinipaan in one post, I would miss out so much detail as there are so many parts to it.
 Today I wanted to talk to you about our outfits.

-When I say I want to talk to you about our outfits, you’d think it would be just an outfit of the day, outfits we chose and bought for ourselves.
-If you do think that, you’d be wrong because you’re forgetting to add the Bengali tradition part in.
+When I say I want to talk to you about our outfits, you’d think it would be just an outfit of the day, outfits we chose and bought for ourselves, including the beautiful bracelets we chose.
+Some of them are stunning, and if you wanted to, you can find stunning bracelets here that are similar to mine.
+However, if you do think that I get to choose my outift, you’d be wrong because you’re forgetting to add the Bengali tradition part in.
 My outfit was chosen and gifted to me by my future in laws, and his outfit were chosen and gifted by my family.
 I sent my other half lots of pictures of his outfit and made him choose it, but my outfit was chosen entirely by my future in laws – which was actually really scary as I don’t like relinquishing control over my look, but thankfully it all turned out okay in the end.

 We chose a black and gold sherwani (Asian men’s suit) for my fiancé and my in-laws chose a cream and maroon saree for me, which was really pretty and flattering.
 If you think that we just handed each other’s outfits over in a nice gift bag, you’d be incorrect.
 It’s like every single act we have in the run to the wedding, is an event by itself.
 The clothes have to be presented beautifully, and be visually pleasing.